Atul1023/Atul1023/README.md

 ### Hi there, I'm Atul Raj 👋

-## I'm an IT student and a lazy developer.
+#### A student and a lazy developer.
+---

 - 🔭 I’m currently working on [my website](https://atulraj.net)!
+- 🌱 Trying to improve my skills everyday.
 - 🥅 2020 Goals: Contribute more to Open Source projects and build more projects.
 - ⚡ Hobbies: I love making android apps using flutter.